Milvirtha Hendricks

+Life

 Hendricks was born in 1920 in Louisiana.
 A widow, she and her husband raised 10 children primarily on his laborer's wages.

 Hendricks lived with her daughter on Tennessee Avenue in the Lower Ninth Ward, just a few blocks from the Industrial Canal levee.
+She and her husband, James Hendricks, Sr., had bought their house in 1970.

+Hurricane Katrina and aftermath

 Like 137,000 other citizens in New Orleans, she did not own or drive a car.
-As Hurricane Katrina drew closer to the Gulf Coast, she packed a suitcase and left the only home that she ever knew—the house she and her husband had bought in 1970.

-The rising water forced her to evacuate to her son's home in New Orleans East; however, in boarding a rescue boat, she lost her belongings.
+As Hurricane Katrina drew closer to the Gulf Coast, the rising water forced her to evacuate to her son's home in New Orleans East; however, in boarding a rescue boat, she lost her belongings.

-Milvirtha Hendricks resided in a Houston, TX apartment after being reunited with her daughter.
+Milvirtha Hendricks resided in a Houston, Texas apartment after being reunited with her daughter.
 She had been temporarily evacuated to Arkansas.
 According to an August 28, 2006 article by AP reporters Allen G. Breed and Vicki Smith, who revisited Katrina survivors to mark the first anniversary of the disaster, the elderly Hendricks remembers almost nothing of her ordeal after losing her belongings.

+Later life and death

 Hendricks spent the last of her years in relative peace and anonymity.
-She died in Houston, TX on July 20, 2009 at the age of 89.
+She died in Houston on July 20, 2009 at the age of 89.
 Her body was brought back to New Orleans for funeral services and buried there.
 She is survived by seven of her ten children.